 If undoing our ties undoes me,

-What of the telling of a story that ends?
+What of telling a story that ends?

 What remains?